TirthChhatrala/Summer-Internship-2024_D23IT179/README.md

 In Week 2, I delved into the significance of CSS in webpage design, mastering its application to create visually appealing interfaces.
 I explored various layout techniques, including float, flexbox, and grid, honing my styling skills.
 Additionally, I enhanced the design of the blog post page from Week 1 and created various other components and pages, such as an accordion, carousel, hero section, tables, app layout, and pagination designs, utilizing CSS.

+## Week 3

+In Week 3, I gained basic knowledge of JavaScript and learned essential concepts for frontend web development.
+This included understanding variables, operators, functions,loops etc. I applied these skills in my project, enhancingthe website's functionality and interactivity.
+This hands-on experience was invaluable, allowing me to effectively integrate JavaScript with my existing design.
+It also improved my ability to create dynamic and responsive web pages, furthering my development skills.

 ---